lalitpagaria/cron-expression-parser/README.md

 For each char type special validations checks are performed.
 For digit in expression, invalid chars, number radix, min and max ranged checks are performed.
 For step char (`/`), number of arguments, divide by zero and negative numbers checks are performed.
 For asterisk char (`*`), multiple occurrence check is performed.
 And for range char (`-`), number range and number of arguments checks are performed.
 All of these checked are unit tested.

-Due to time constraint following cases are are not handled -
+In future following cases can be handled -
 1) Handle any value char `?`
 2) Allow `SUN-SAT` representation for day of the week along with `0-6`
 3) Allow `JAN-DEC` representation for month along with `1-12`